laravel/docs/passport.md

 When building an API, it can be extremely useful to be able to consume your own API from your JavaScript application.
 This approach to API development allows your own application to consume the same API that you are sharing with the world.
 The same API may be consumed by your web application, mobile applications, third-party applications, and any SDKs that you may publish on various package managers.

 Typically, if you want to consume your API from your JavaScript application, you would need to manually send an access token to the application and pass it with each request to your application.
 However, Passport includes a middleware that can handle this for you.
-All you need to do is add the `CreateFreshApiToken` middleware to your `web` middleware group in your `app/Http/Kernel.php` file:
+All you need to do is append the `CreateFreshApiToken` middleware to your `web` middleware group in your `bootstrap/app.php` file:

+    use Laravel\Passport\Http\Middleware\CreateFreshApiToken;

+    ->withMiddleware(function (Middleware $middleware) {
-    'web' => [
+        $middleware->web(append: [
-        // Other middleware...
-        \Laravel\Passport\Http\Middleware\CreateFreshApiToken::class,
-    ],
+            CreateFreshApiToken::class,
+        ]);
+    })

 > [!WARNING]
 > You should ensure that the `CreateFreshApiToken` middleware is the last middleware listed in your middleware stack.